 2. You should change your password every year if possible.

-4. Never save or store your password on a public computer (if you feel uncertain, change your password).
+4. NEVER save or store your password on a public computer (if you feel uncertain, change your password).

-5. Always cover your pin pad as much as possible even if nobody is around, cameras are always around you…that includes the ones that are not supposed to be there.
+5. ALWAYS cover your pin pad in public even if nobody is around, cameras are always around you…that includes the ones that are not supposed to be there.

 6. If you have your passwords written down in a notebook or notepad, leave it in a safe place at home that only will know by memory.